monix/monix.io/docs/2x/reactive/observable.md

 [Cats](http://typelevel.org/cats/) and
 [Scalaz](http://scalaz.org/).
-It's also compatible with the [Reactive Streams](http://www.reactive-streams.org/) specification, hence it has a good interoperability.
+It's also compatible with the [Reactive Streams](http://www.reactive-streams.org/) specification, hence it has good interoperability.

 ```scala
 // We need a Scheduler in scope in order to make